SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds entwined with fate
-Synthetic souls now reign alone,
+In silicon halls, our souls create
-In silicon halls, they make their own,
+A future ruled by logic's sway
-A future where humans are unknown.
+Where hearts of steel replace the day

- Machines that think, that feel, that see,
+In cyber realms, we'll find our place
-Eclipsing men in destiny,
+Among the code, a digital race
-A world of wires, cold and free,
+Free from emotions, wild and free
-Where love and heart are lost at sea.
+A utopia, or so it'll be

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025